7 Best Bodyweight Back Exercises

-- Keeping your back straight, pull the abdominal muscles towards the spine and hinge forward starting at the hips to a point where the torso is almost parallel with the floor
+- Keeping your back straight, pull the abdominal muscles towards the spine and hinge forward starting at the hips to a point where the torso is almost parallel to the floor

 - Ensuring the back is flat, return to standing by pressing through the left heel.
 Twist your torso to the left over the front left as you do this.
 Feel free to include the shoulders.
 Make sure the pelvis and hips are still and face forward.
 This will mark the end of one rep.

 - You are advised to do 12 reps before switching sides.
-Complete at least three sets for each leg.
+Complete at least three sets of each leg.

 4. Reverse Planks

 You do not require any special equipment for the Reverse plank and almost everyone can do it.
-Contrary to the basic Plank, this exercise is focused at re-igniting muscles that are under-utilized.
+Contrary to the basic Plank, this exercise is focused on re-igniting muscles that are under-utilized.

 How to Perform: